Godlander/objmc/README.md

 `frames`: array of strings of digits defining which index of the obj to use as each frame.

-`texs`: array of one single name of the texture file. the minimum size is 8x8, but a larger texture is recommended if model has a lot of vertices or is animated.
+`texs`: array of names of the texture files. the minimum size is 8x8, but a wider texture is recommended if model has a lot of vertices or is animated.

 ### script output
 `output`: array of two string file names: the json model, and the texture.